Is Trump a Shoo-In In 2020? [with comment by Paul]

 First, I reported on these instances of pandering.
 Second, to my knowledge he hasn’t pardoned African-Americans wrongfully imprisoned.
 He commuted the sentence of a big-time drug racketeer who was justly imprisoned.
 Third, there is no reason to assume justice on any level will be achieved by soliciting suggestions from black athletes as to which of their imprisoned homies to pardon or set free.

-I think McCullough is right that Trump has a good shot doing significantly better than Republican presidential candidates normally fare with Black voters, especially males.
+I think McCullough is right that Trump has a good shot at doing significantly better than Republican presidential candidates normally fare with Black voters, especially males.
 His forceful personality is one that many in this cohort can respect.

 But his success depends on the economy.
 If it performs strongly for two-plus more years, Trump will do comparatively well with Blacks.
 If not, not.
 Pardons and prison reform aren’t an important part of the equation.